Vadimohka/SoftwareDesing2022/README.md

 5. For landscape device orientation app should always be in scientific mode.
 6. Create a 'demo' build flavor with only basic functions available for both screen orientations.
 User should be able to have both 'demo' and 'full' versions on device at the same time.

+In the lab report, present the following diagrams: Use-Case diagram.

 ## 4. 'You wanna play?
 Let's play!'
 Online  'Battleship' or 'Chess' game.